Advanced Software (return to the homepage)

 A modern online consultation solution will employ innovative artificial intelligence to help reduce practice workload, improve clinical safety and patient experience.
 Technologies can allow you to choose which artificial intelligence modules you would like to use depending on your practice need.

-A cloud-based solution, PATCHS is designed to make it quick and easy for patients to keep in touch with their GP virtually.
-Utilising customisable messaging templates, demand limiter functionality and award winning artificial intelligence, PATCHS can bring greater flexibility to your primary care service.
+A cloud-based solution, Patchs Online GP Consultation solution is designed to make it quick and easy for patients to keep in touch with their GP virtually.
+Utilising customisable messaging templates, demand limiter functionality and award winning artificial intelligence, Patchs can bring greater flexibility to your primary care service.